 Looking for ways of understanding their world leads everyone to have beliefs, whether or not they are religious.
 Some people believe in ‘God’, a ‘Divine Being’ and state that truth has been given or revealed by God in a variety of ways; through special people, sacred writing, worship and extraordinary experiences.
 Others either reject or are unsure about belief in God.
 They point to the challenges to religious belief raised by continuing developments in new areas of science.
 Despite all the wonderful scientific advances, it is religion which provides the world with optimism, of life after death.
 One of the greatest mysteries that the world religions have to face is ‘Why do people suffer?’.
 The world is full of news of disaster, of hurt, of suffering.
 Yet we often see individuals, throughout their lives and despite terrible experiences, acting with courage, sacrifice, understanding and compassion.

-Religious Studies is a living subject which demands a dialogue between pupil and teacher.
+Religion and Philosophy is a living subject which demands a dialogue between pupil and teacher.
 It seeks to pose questions about God and the purpose of life, involves a great deal of reflective and critical thinking and leads us towards an important part of ourselves, namely the spiritual side or our nature.

 It is important that the teaching of the subject doesn’t become overly dependent on one style.
 The subject must be taught in an interesting and lively fashion with the use of rich and varied resources and with more than a passing consideration given to learning styles.
 Teaching and learning activities must meet the kinaesthetic, visual and auditory needs of the pupils.